MarkAdell/my_articles/make_it_work_then_make_it_better/README.md

 # Make It Work, Then Make It Better

-In software engineering, the principle "Make it work, then make it better" highlights a practical yet disciplined approach to building reliable software.
+In software engineering, the principle "Make it work, then make it better" highlights a practical yet disciplined approach to building high quality software.
 It consists of two phases:

 1. The first phase focuses on ensuring the software works as intended, delivering the expected results and meeting the requirements.
 At this stage, we make the "computer" understand the code.
 2. The second phase shifts the focus to humans, refining the code for your future self and fellow developers who will read, use, and maintain it.

 This doesn't mean completely ignoring code quality in the first phase, but if I were to estimate, I'd say it should take about 30% of the focus at this stage, depending on the context.

+Needless to say, phase two should always be completed **before submitting the code for review** or delivering it to customers.

 ## Make It Work